cnettel/cannyfs/README.md

 makes a very high number of I/O requests, with a lot of flushing or writing to different files.
 Examples of this can be tasks that walk over complete directory trees, touching or writing to every file within them.

+Preprint paper (not currently submitted anywhere) with some benchmarks: https://arxiv.org/abs/1612.06830

 ## Intended usage mode

 1. Mount a directory with CannyFS, in non-demon mode to easily see error messages written to stderr.